Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 title: Running the Kubernetes Ingress Controller with Istio
 ---

-This guide walks you through deploying Kong as the Gateway for [Istio][istio] to utilize the features of both Kong for ingress traffic and Istio's mesh functionality simoltaneously.
+This guide walks you through deploying Kong as the gateway for [Istio][istio] to combine the features of Kong for ingress traffic with Istio's mesh functionality.

 [istio]:https://istio.io

 ## Overview

-[Istio][istio] is a popular [service mesh][mesh] which enables [Traffic Management][traffic-management], [Security][security] and [Observability][obs]
+[Istio][istio] is a popular [service mesh][mesh] that enables [traffic management][traffic-management], [security][security] and [observability][obs]
 features for [Kubernetes][k8s] clusters.

-When using Kong as the gateway for Istio it's possible to leverage both the mesh features of Istio intra-cluster while enabling Kong's rich featureset for ingress traffic coming in from outside the cluster.
+With Kong as the gateway for Istio you can leverage the mesh features of Istio intra-cluster while enabling Kong's rich feature set for ingress traffic from outside the cluster.

 In this guide, you will:

-* Install Istio `v1.11` and Kong in your cluster
+* Install Istio `v1.11` and Kong in your cluster.
-* Deploy an example Istio-enabled application
+* Deploy an example Istio-enabled application.
-* Deploy an `Ingress` customized with a `KongPlugin` for the example application
+* Deploy an `Ingress` customized with a `KongPlugin` for the example application.
-* Make several requests to the sample application via Kong and Istio
+* Make requests to the sample application via Kong and Istio.
-* Use some of the observability features of Istio to visualize cluster traffic
+* Explore observability features of Istio to visualize cluster traffic.

 [istio]:https://istio.io
 [mesh]:https://istio.io/latest/docs/concepts/